Most people associate a diet with feeling miserable, having to eat the same boring foods over and over, and being hungry all the time.

 That’s the great thing about macros for weight loss.
 You get to design your plan for how your body wants to eat!

 The adequate amount of protein you should be after will be broken down at the end of the article.
 If you want to jump to it now, click here.

 Calorie counting might be the lifestyle change you are looking for because of all the awesome benefits that it brings.

 Calorie counting allows a flexible lifestyle unlike any other diet.

 It allows you to eat the foods that you love, as long as they fit into your macros, without feeling restrictive or that you are on a “diet” per se.

-If you know that you are going to go out with friends on a Saturday night for pasta and wine, you don’t have to feel anxious or cancel with them because you think it doesn't fit into your diet.
+If you know that you are going to go out with friends on a Saturday night for pasta and wine or to a brunch with family on Sunday (speaking of brunch, check out my go to weight loss breakfast options), you don’t have to feel anxious or cancel because you think it doesn't fit into your diet.